powercodeacademy/phrg-nitro-final-project/README.md

 Once you have your designated query, get Nitro up and running locally.
 Navigate to `http://localhost:3000/dev_docs/pca_final_projects`.
 This page renders a React component that you will replace with your project.
 It can be found in the `dev_docs` component in `nitro-web`.

+Note you will have to get the project app set up by adding it to webpacker.
+In `app/javascript/packs/dev_docs.js` after line 7, add `PcaProjectApp: hot(module)(PcaProjectApp)`, and make sure to include `PcaProjectApp` in the list of imports on line 3.

 ## Project Code Reviews

 Instead of a one hour pairing session, you will have an interactive code review session with a PCA Evaluator.
 After your session is complete, you are tasked with completing all the requested changes offered by your code reviewer.
 This project is complete once you have acquired a green code approval from your reviewer.